techidaily/site-facebook-record-videos/source/_posts/updated-2024-approved-a-comprehensive-look-at-youtubes-adsense-mechanisms.md

 ![adsense performance report](https://images.wondershare.com/filmora/article-images/adsense-performance-report.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The next page is a report of how much money you have made from monetizing your YouTube channel.
 Your earnings will be organized by date.
 The money you see in this report has already had YouTube’s 45% commission deducted.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DxUX4R6Cf7c?si=prHevNQJivSkIfUt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 How are my earnings determined?